Sargassum: Ecology

-The Sargasso Sea has large pelagic mats of Sargassum and this is one of the few areas that can develop an ecosystem in the open-ocean region that has no land boundaries.
+The Sargasso Sea has large pelagic mats of Sargassum, making it one of the few areas that can develop an ecosystem in the open-ocean region that has no land boundaries.
 Drifting Sargassum patches acts as a refuge for many species in different parts of their development, but also as a permanent residence for endemic species that can only be found living on and within the Sargassum.
 These endemic organisms have specialized patterns and colorations that mimic the Sargassum and allow them to be camouflaged in their environment.
 In total, Sargassum mats are home to more than 11 phyla and over 100 different species.
-There is also a total of 81 fish species (36 families represented) that reside in the Sargassum or utilize it for parts of their life cycles.
+There are also a total of 81 fish species (36 families represented) that reside in the Sargassum or utilize it for parts of their life cycles.
 Other marine organisms, such as young sea turtles, will use the Sargassum as shelter and a resource for food until they reach a size at which they can survive elsewhere.
 Below is a list of organisms that are associated with the Sargassum.

 The Sargasso Sea plays a major role in the migration of catadromous eel species such as the European eel, the American eel, and the American conger eel.
 The larvae of these species hatch within the sea and as they grow they travel to Europe or the East Coast of North America.
 Later in life, the matured eel migrates back to the Sargasso Sea to spawn and lay eggs.
 It is also believed that after hatching, young loggerhead sea turtles use currents, such as the Gulf Stream, to travel to the Sargasso Sea, where they use the Sargassum as cover from predators until they are mature.

 Sargassum also serve as a trophic link between the ocean surface and the seabed.
 Isopods of the species Bathyopsurus nybelini at depths of 5002–6288 m in the Puerto Rico Trench and Mid-Cayman spreading center have been observed consuming Sargassum.
 They even exhibit several adaptations for it, such as microbiomes capable of breaking down the seaweed and fixing nitrogen, specialized swimming strokes, and serrated, grinding mouthparts.